-The aforementioned behavioral studies are in line with neurocomputational models of cholinergic retrieval states - but these studies do not test these theories directly because acetylcholine is not explicitly manipulated (Duncan et al., 2012b; Duncan and Shohamy, 2016; Patil and Duncan, 2018).
-Future studies with pharmacological manipulations will be critical for directly testing cholinergic encoding vs. retrieval states in the hippocampus (for one such approach, see Ruiz and Aly, 2019).
+The aforementioned behavioral studies are in line with neurocomputational models of cholinergic retrieval states - but these studies do not test these theories directly because acetylcholine is not explicitly manipulated (Duncan, Sadanand, et al., 2012;

+Duncan & Shohamy, 2016; Patil & Duncan, 2018).
+Future studies with pharmacological manipulations will be critical for directly testing cholinergic encoding vs. retrieval states in the hippocampus (for one such approach, see Ruiz & Aly, 2019).

 We have discussed the link between high acetylcholine levels and encoding, but this link comes with a strong caveat.
-Work in non-human animals shows that ablation of cholinergic septohippocampal projections does not impair performance across multiple behavioral tasks, including ones of learning and memory (Parent and Baxter, 2004; Baxter et al., 2013; McHugh et al., 2015).
+Work in non-human animals shows that ablation of cholinergic septohippocampal projections does not impair performance across multiple behavioral tasks, including ones of learning and memory (Parent & Baxter, 2004; Baxter, Bucci, Gorman, Wiley, & Gallagher, 2013; McHugh et al., 2015).
 This raises the possibility that, although acetylcholine may balance encoding and retrieval states, it does not play a necessary role that cannot be compensated for by other mechanisms.
 What might those other mechanisms be?
 One potential candidate is theta oscillations.
-These oscillations occur rapidly, on the order of milliseconds, but nevertheless influence memory retrieval (Sederberg et al., 2003; Staudigl et al., 2010; Addante et al., 2011; Staudigl and Hanslmayr, 2013).
-The peak vs. trough of theta may be optimal for encoding and retrieval, in line with a state-based account of hippocampal function (Colgin, 2016; Kerrén et al., 2018).
-Acetylcholine and theta interact: In rodents, cholinergic antagonists disrupt the modulation of theta by encoding-like behaviors (Newman et al., 2012; Newman et al., 2013).
-For example, one study found that as rodents explored novel vs. familiar environments, CA1 firing shifted toward the peak vs. trough of the theta phase, respectively.
-Furthermore, a cholinergic antagonist attenuated the shift toward the theta peak in novel environments (Douchamps et al., 2013).
-Such interactions between theta and acetylcholine remain underexplored in humans.
+These oscillations occur rapidly, on the order of milliseconds, but nevertheless influence memory retrieval (Sederberg, Kahana, Howard, Donner, & Madsen, 2003; Staudigl, Hanslmayr, & Bäuml, 2010; Addante, Watrous, Yonelinas, Ekstrom, & Ranganath, 2011; Staudigl & Hanslmayr, 2013).
+Different phases of theta may be optimal for encoding and retrieval, in line with a state-based account of hippocampal function (Colgin, 2016; Kerrén, Linde-Domingo, Hanslmayr, & Wimber, 2018).
+Acetylcholine and theta interact: In rodents, cholinergic antagonists disrupt the modulation of theta by encoding-like behaviors (Newman et al., 2012; Newman, Gillet, Climer, & Hasselmo, 2013).
+However, such interactions between theta and acetylcholine remain underexplored in humans.

 Taken together, research on acetylcholine, the hippocampus, and memory - from computational modeling, non-human animals, and humans - converges in suggesting that the hippocampus can be biased to prioritize retrieval when in a low cholinergic state.

 Critically, the induction of this retrieval state is separable from the contents of retrieval, illustrating the importance of our pre-existing internal state for successful remembering (Quamme et al., 2010).